riosengineer/Bicepify/bicep-examples/dependencies/README.md

-# Resource dependencies in Azure Bicep
+# Resource dependencies in Azure Bicep 🦾

 There's two types of dependencies `implicit` and `explicit` in Azure Bicep.
 Within the `main.bicep` file example you'll notice many implicit and some explicit dependencies that you can review as a real example of how these two play a role in your Azure Bicep deployments.

+> [!TIP]
+> If you're interested in this example solution and what it does then there is more information in this template repo [here](https://github.com/riosengineer/bicep-quickstart-frontdoor-private-endpoint-appservice) with supporting documentation.

-## Implicit
+## Implicit 🔗

 With `implicit` dependencies we are referencing another Azure resource within the same deployment, which means we'll not need to declare an explicit dependency.
 There are two common ways this is accomplished.
 For example: